erikorlowski/cscie97/cscie97/asn5/design.md

 The NGATC is deployed through Kubernetes, with each module being deployed along with its database.
 Multiple instances of each module are deployed to allow for redundant switchover and automatic load balancing handled automatically by Kubernetes.
 To ensure resilience against any physical events, instances of each module are commissioned at disparate geographic locations.

 ## Access Control
-Access control for the NGATC will utilize the Entitlement Service developed by Housemate Inc. The four roles defined for the NGATC are controllers, supervisors, administrators, pilots and internal modules.
+Access control for the NGATC will utilize the Entitlement Service developed by Housemate Inc. The four roles defined for the NGATC are controllers, supervisors, administrators, pilots, trusted data sources and internal modules.
 For all actions in the NGATC that are not "read-only", some level of authenticated access is required, with specifics discussed in the requirements and design details.

 ## Persistence Strategy
 For each module, all information needed to restore to the current running point in the event of failure is stored persistently in a database, accessed using Hibernate.
 For classes that must be persisted, the module level designs outline what property in the class maps to the primary key that relates the object to the persistent database.